This post may contain affiliate links, view our disclosure policy.

 Variations to this recipe

-While it is hard to change up crispy fried chicken, there are some changes you can make to create a slightly different taste to your fried chicken.
+While it is hard to alter crispy fried chicken, there are some changes you can make to create a slightly different taste:

 - Add more heat.
 While this recipe calls for a little Frank Red Hot Sauce, it is only for flavor.
 You can add more and increase the heat in the recipe.

 - Add additional spices.
 If you want to change up the flare of the fried chicken, try additional seasonings.
 Make it taste a little more southwest by adding cumin and chili powder.
 Add oregano and parmesan cheese to the coating for a different taste.
 The possibilities are endless.

 - Panko breadcrumbs